salt-formulas/salt-formula-keystone/README.rst

             admin_address: 10.0.0.20
             admin_port: 8774

 Keystone with custom policies.
 Keys with specified rules are created or set to this value if they already exists.
-Keys with no value (like our "existing_rule") are deleted from the policy file.
+Keys with no value (like our ``existing_rule``) are deleted from the policy file:

 .. code-block:: yaml